 1. Cast Iron Skillet

-"Although not a necessity" — arguable — "a cast iron skillet really takes a simple meal to the next level," Cohen says.
+"Although not a necessity" — arguable — "a cast iron skillet really takes a simple meal to the next level," Shua-Haim says.
 "Since they heat evenly and stay hot, you're able to get a nice sear on your proteins and a great char on your veggies.
 One pan meals are so in right now, and being able to transfer your food from the stovetop to the oven is a HUGE time (and dish) saver!"

 2. Pressure Cooker

-"I swear by my Ninja blender when I'm looking for fast and easy meals," Cohen says.
+"I swear by my Ninja blender when I'm looking for fast and easy meals," Shua-Haim says.
 "One thing I always recommend to clients when they're looking for something quick is a fruit and veggie smoothie.
 You can pack in tons of nutrients with both frozen and fresh ingredients, and add in yogurt, nut butter, and/or protein powder for extra volume and flavor."

 4. Chef's Knife